Introduction to RDO

 MsgBox Msg.SenderName

-The same functionality can of course be implement using the old SafeMailItem Redemption object:
+The same functionality can of course be implemented using the old SafeMailItem Redemption object:

 set SafeItem = CreateObject("Redemption.SafeMailItem")